ztgillette/Classifying-Intended-Body-Movements-in-EEG-data-using-Machine-Learning/README.md

 ## Overview

 The source code is included to allow for the reproducibility of our results.
 Make sure to download all files, as well as the dataset folder.

-## Important Note

-This code was heavily repurposed.
+This code was heavily repurposed from the "Fast and Accurate Multiclass Inference for MI-BCIs Using Large Multiscale Temporal and Spectral Features" repo.
 The original code was written by Michael Hersche and Tino Rellstab (credited in the Authors section below).
+This repo simply adds four files to the original repo: main_svm.py, main_knn.py, main_lda.pa, and plot.py.
+The first three files run the SVM, KNN, and LDA machine learning algorithms respectively on the 9 datasets. plot.py is a simple script that can quickly create plots to visualize the results of the first three files.

+The original repo can be found at https://github.com/MultiScale-BCI/IV-2a .

 ## Getting Started